There is a rule called FHS that summarizes the layout of Linux system directories - Part 2 -

 This is the installation destination for software installed individually by the system administrator.

-The directory structure directly under /usr/local is similar to /usr.
+The directory structure directly under /usr/local is similar to that of /usr.

-If you compile and install it yourself, it is customary to specify this directory.
+If you are compiling and installing software yourself, it is customary to specify this directory.

-Package management systems such as yum and apt-get install the system to /usr, so if you inadvertently install the source directly under /usr, it may be overwritten.
+Package management systems such as yum and apt-get install the system in /usr, so if you accidentally install the source code directly under /usr, there is a risk that it will be overwritten.

-This is the case when you want to install different versions of PHP or Ruby, and it would be a problem to put the configuration file directly under /etc, so it is recommended to create a subdirectory in /etc/local and place it.
+This is especially true when you want to install different versions of PHP or Ruby.
+It is also problematic to place configuration files directly under /etc, so it is preferable to create a subdirectory in /etc/local and place them there.

 /usr/sbin

-This is sbin, so it is the directory where system binaries are placed, but unlike /sbin, this is where commands that are not required but are necessary for system management are placed.
+This is sbin, a directory where system binaries are placed, but unlike /sbin, it is a place to place commands that are not essential but are necessary for system management

-For example, useful file system construction commands such as iptables, ntpd, crond, and LVM.
+For example, useful filesystem construction commands such as iptables, ntpd, crond, LVM, etc.

-Only executable binaries or symbolic links to binary files can be placed, and subdirectories are not allowed.
+Only executable binaries or symbolic links to binary files can be placed there, no subdirectories allowed.

 /usr/share